• Skip to primary navigation

 Step 1: Steep the Ginger

-Grated ginger in a large bowl
+Grated ginger root in a mixing bowl.

 Add the sugar, cloves, and cinnamon sticks.
 Use a spoon to mix the combination together.
 Put a lid on the bowl and set aside on the countertop for an hour.